It is time to find the best curling iron for long hair!

 - Barrel construction

 The best curling irons are not ones that have plain metal barrels but ones that have coated barrels.
-These are usually made with titanium or ceramic coatings.
+These are usually made of titanium or ceramic coatings.
 If you have stubborn long hair you will love the high heat of a titanium barrel as it softens your hairs resistance to curling.
 Ceramic barrels are great for curling normal or fine long hair because they distribute heat evenly and help keep it from getting damaged at the same time (tourmaline coated ceramic barrels work even better on longer hair).

 - Negative ion technology